 UROC's ongoing Sex Trafficking and Community Well-Being Initiative examines sex trading, prostitution, and sex trafficking with a focus on the problem at large and how North Minneapolis and other urban communities can take steps to eliminate it.

 Minneapolis’ Northside community is disproportionally impacted by historical and structural trauma that manifests in high crime rates, alcoholism, drug use, out-of-home child placement, and lost human potential.
-Through community meetings, discussions, and work groups, the team plans to address individual and community trauma.
+Through community meetings, discussions, and work groups, members of the project's six workgroups examined individual and community trauma.

 The purpose of this study is to document the workplace experiences of entertainers within strip clubs in Minneapolis and provide information to guide policy.
 The project will actively engage workers’ voices about the workplace, policy and ordinances, and their ideas for improving working conditions.